solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 ![Dropped due to Minority Fork (Before Processed)](./retrying-transactions/dropped-minority-fork-pre-process.png)

-### After a transaction is processed and before it is finalized
+### After a transaction is processed และ before it is finalized

 In the event a transaction references a `recentBlockhash` from a minority fork, it’s still possible for the transaction to be processed.
 In this case, however, it would be processed by the leader on the minority fork.
 When this leader attempts to share its processed transactions with the rest of the network, it would fail to reach consensus with the majority of validators that do not recognize the minority fork.
 At this time, the transaction would be dropped before it could be finalized.